-Amid Bengal violence, Governor Keshari Nath Tripathi meets PM, Amit Shah
+Amid Bengal violence, Governor Tripathi briefs PM, Shah on 'ground situation'

-New Delhi, June 10: Amid post-poll violence in West Bengal, Governor Keshari Nath Tripathi met Prime Minister Narendra Modi and Home Minister Amit Shah.
-However, he termed it as a 'courtesy visit' as he couldn't come to wish PM on the day of his swearing-in ceremony.
+New Delhi, June 10: Amid post-poll violence in West Bengal, Governor Keshari Nath Tripathi met Prime Minister Narendra Modi and Home Minister Amit Shah to discuss the ground situation in the state

+This is for the first time Tripathi met the prime minister and the home minister after the Lok Sabha elections.

+"I have apprised the prime minister and the home minister about the situation in West Bengal.
+I can't disclose details," he told reporters here after meeting Shah.
+Asked about the possibility of imposition of President's rule in West Bengal, he said there was no such discussion during his meetings.

 Incidentally, the meeting comes in the backdrop of post- poll violence in the Sandeshkhali area of North 24 Parganas, which saw the death of several people on Saturday evening.
 While police claim two BJP workers and one of the Trinamool Congress died in political clashes, the BJP leadership here has claimed that four of its workers were killed.